christiangenco/autorunner/README.md

 # autorunner

-Autorunner is a command line utility that automatically re-runs a command when a file is saved.
+Autorunner is a command line utility that automatically runs a command when a file is saved.

 ## Installation